KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 </section>
 <section id="basic-effect">
 <h2>The Basic Effect <a href="#basic-effect">#</a></h2>
-<p>I wanted the HTML markup to be really clean, it's pretty self explanatory really.</p>
+<p>I wanted the HTML markup to be as clean as possible, this I guess it's pretty self explanatory.</p>
 <pre class="language-markup"><code>&lt;header>
   &lt;nav role='navigation'>
     &lt;ul>